This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 - Need an active marketing campaign

 For Chinese e-commerce platforms, you’ll need a Chinese business license and certification for your products.
-Cost are generally lower than crossborder and time to get the products is faster.
-But you need to understand Chinese or to hire someone that can deal with it.
+Costs are generally lower than crossborder and the time to get the products is faster.
+But you need to understand Chinese or hire someone that can deal with it.
 Cause the stores are in Chinese.
-The process to open a store on these platforms remain the same:
+The process to open a store on these platforms remains the same:

 - Advertise it